 - Utilize Crisis Intervention skills to assist individuals who seek walk-in assistance at the Outpatient location, assist in connecting them to internal and/or external services, providers, and community resources to meet their needs

-- Provide field response (community-based visits) to individuals experiencing mental health crises
+- Provide field response (community-based visits) to youth experiencing mental health crises

 - Work cooperatively as a team member to suggest appropriate changes in treatment plans to ensure that immediate and appropriate interventions are provided